heidizhangbsu/CS533_PA3/README.md

 This analysis has walked through the core steps of EDA using real Bitcoin transactions, showing how even a beginner with Pandas can extract meaningful insights from complex data.
 Whether you're a novice building your first notebook or a blockchain analyst decoding crypto flows, remember that the journey should always begin with rigorous EDA.

-t is the critical intersection where curiosity meets clarity, and where a skeptical, investigative mindset transforms raw, messy data into trustworthy, actionable insights.
+It is the critical intersection where curiosity meets clarity, and where a skeptical, investigative mindset transforms raw, messy data into trustworthy, actionable insights.
 Start with EDA and you set yourself on the path to genuinely informed decisions.